What can’t be flushed and why

-Each of these items causes problems for our wastewater system and our environment.
+Flushing these items down the toilet causes problems for our wastewater system and our environment.

-Not all medications are removed in the wastewater treatment process and as a result, some chemicals may end up in the environment.
-Keep these pollutants out of our waterways by taking them back to a local pharmacy.
-Through the British Columbia Medications Return Program, most pharmacies accept unused or expired medications including all prescription drugs, over-the-counter medications, vitamins and natural health products.
+Medications are not fully removed in the wastewater treatment process and some chemicals may end up in our environment.
+Keep these pollutants out of our waterways: dispose of expired medications by taking them back to a local pharmacy.

 The only things that are okay to flush down the toilet are toilet paper, poo and pee.

 Still need convincing?